 Remote terminal units (RTUs) consist of sensors which help to convert incoming single to digital data which is used by supervisory system for controlling.

 Programmable logic controller (PLCs) used for various logical programming to be done for specific action through solenoid, relay, circuit breaker, etc.

 Communication infrastructure for connecting all the systems with each other

 Eg: SCADA systems are often used in power plants and manufacturing units for all its control system requirement.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to SCADA.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to SCADA.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content